 Job Search: Monday Makeover

-About three years ago I spent close to eight months being unemployed.
+Between 2012 and 2013 I spent close to eight months being unemployed.
 As challenging as it was dealing with "no" week after week, the worst part for me was the start of the weekend.
-When you're looking for work, Monday through Thursday 8AM - 5/6 PM are the moments full of hope.
-On Fridays, hope starts at 8AM then dies down around noon.
+When you're looking for work, Monday through Thursday 8 AM - 5/6 PM are the moments full of hope.
+On Fridays, hope starts at 8 AM then dies down around noon.
 The business world is booming, employers are posting jobs, and actively replying to emails.
 Once Friday afternoon hits, a small wave of depression always kicks in.
 Another week completed with no job offer and now two days are upcoming where you'll sit idly by with little to no professional communication.

-Normal business hours are M-F 8AM-5:30PM and once that time slot is done, chances for a follow-up email decrease.
-Most work tends to slow down post lunch on Friday, and once noon passes so does hope.
+Normal business hours are Monday through Friday 8 AM-5: 30 PM and once that time slot is done, chances for a follow-up email or phone call decrease.
+Most work tends to slow down post-lunch on Friday, and once noon passes so does hope.
 When you're unemployed, weekends are irrelevant.
-Everyday blends into the next, with the exception of television programming and that hope of receiving a phone call or email follow-up.
+Every day blends into the next, with the exception of television programming and that hope of receiving a phone call or email follow-up.

 Job searching in itself is a job, so when you've used up all your resources during the week, on the weekend your desire to do anything dwindles.
-But on Monday life restarts and although people with jobs hate Monday, if you're unemployed Monday becomes the oasis in the desert.
+But on Monday, life restarts and although people with jobs hate Monday, if you're unemployed, Monday becomes the oasis in the desert.

 Here are some tips to get a great head start into the next "work" week on Monday:

-- Redo your resume—So you spent five days sending out your resume and no one reached out to you.
-Maybe your resume needs a little touch up.
+Redo your resume: So you spent five days sending out your resume and no one reached out to you.
+Maybe your resume needs a little touch-up.
 There's no need to do anything drastic, just reread it and change the language a bit.
 You've grown as a person since last week, let your resume always reflect your new way of thinking and your constant progress.

-- Send follow-up emails—Depending on how you initially reached out to prospective employers, think about sending a follow-up email first thing in the morning.
-Whether you decide to forward your original email with a quick reminder to get an update or you had a direct connection with someone and need to follow up from an interview, be the first thing a hiring manager sees when they start their work week.
+Send follow-up emails: Depending on how you initially reached out to prospective employers, think about sending a follow-up email first thing in the morning.
+Whether you decide to forward your original email with a quick reminder to get an update, or you had a direct connection with someone and need to follow up from an interview, be the first thing a hiring manager sees when they start their workweek.